gdiet/backup/README.md

 ### Linux

-On Linux, DedupFS needs a Java 11 runtime and *libfuse* to create a filesystem in userspace. *libfuse* is preinstalled in most Linux distributions.
+Smoke tested on Ubuntu 64-bit.

-One possibility to make the Java 11 runtime available to DedupFS is: Download the appropriate Java 11 release archive from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html).
-Unpack it into the DedupFS app directory into a folder `jrex`, so that the java executable resides in `<app directory>/jrex/bin/java`.
+DedupFS needs *libfuse* to create a filesystem in userspace. *libfuse* is preinstalled in most Linux distributions.

 ## Basic Steps To Use DedupFS